 |Basis of Comparison||Google Analytics||Mixpanel|

-|History||Tool was launched by Google in November 2005||Founded in the year 2009 in San Francisco, California|
+|History||Google launched the tool in November 2005.||Founded in the year 2009 in San Francisco, California.|

-|Customer Types||Suits for all customer types i.e. for small, medium as well as large-scale organisations or individual users.||It also works well with all customer types as it provides different plans based on customer category.|
+|Customer Types||Suits for all customer types, i.e., small, medium, and large-scale organizations or individual users.||It also works well with all customer types, providing different plans based on customer category.|

-|Pricing Model||Google Analytics provides free lifetime packages for small-scale organisations, it charges for some advanced features based on customer requirements.||Mixpanel provides six different pricing plans to its customers depending upon the feature requirement.
-It is free, Startup as well as Enterprise plans which can be customized on a need basis.|
+|Pricing Model||Google Analytics provides free lifetime packages for small-scale organizations; it charges for some advanced features based on customer requirements.||Mixpanel provides customers with six different pricing plans depending on the feature requirement.
+It is free, with Startup and Enterprise plans which can be customized on a need basis.|

-|Customer Support||Google Analytics provides support to their customers over emails and phone.
-They also provide training sessions.||Mixpanel also provides support for email and phone; additionally, it also gives ticketing system based support.|
+|Customer Support||Google Analytics provides support to its customers over email and phone.
+They also offer training sessions.||Mixpanel also provides support for email and phone; additionally, it also gives ticketing system-based support.|

-|Good||Free of cost availability||Excellent funnel analytics|
+|Good||Free of cost availability.||Excellent funnel analytics.|

-|A/B Testing||Only for Web||Only for Mobile|
+|A/B Testing||Only for Web.||Only for Mobile.|

-|Speed/ Data Processing Time||It may take few hours to generate reports from data||Data will be available within few seconds|
+|Speed/ Data Processing Time||It may take a few hours to generate reports from data.||Data will be available within a few seconds.|

-|Learning||Simple to learn||Requires some knowledge about flows and events to begin with tracking|
+|Learning||Simple to learn.||Requires some knowledge about flows and events to begin with tracking.|

-|Tracking Method||For Page Based Tracking||For Event-Based Tracking|
+|Tracking Method||For Page Based Tracking.||For Event-Based Tracking.|